 Raleigh Beer garden

 One of the major selling points of living in Raleigh has to be the incredible food you can eat in the city.
-You can find a dizzying selection of some of the best foods that the city has to offer and so much more.
+You can find a dizzying selection of some of the city’s best foods and so much more.
 And the best place to find all of this incredible food is the Morgan Street Food Hall.

 You will especially love the Morgan Street Food Hall if you want more local food from the city.
 You will be able to choose from over 20 unique types of food throughout the 22,000 square feet repurposed warehouse.